 Testofen Study 2

-Fenugreek is an example of a natural 5 alpha reductase inhibitor.
-The enzyme 5 alpha reductase is turns testosterone into DHT (di-hydro-testosterone).
-Thus, anything that could inhibit the 5 alpha reductase enzyme might prevent DHT formation and — raise testosterone levels.
+Fenugreek is an example of a natural 5 alpha-reductase inhibitor.
+The enzyme 5 alpha-reductase turns testosterone into DHT (di-hydro-testosterone).
+Thus, anything that could inhibit the 5 alpha-reductase enzyme might prevent DHT formation and — raise testosterone levels.

 The next study looked at how well fenugreek can block 5 alpha reductase enzyme.